Developing the National Housing and Homelessness Plan

 The Plan will set out the key short, medium and longer term reforms needed to address housing challenges.

 The Australian Government understands access to secure and affordable housing has significant social, economic and personal benefits.

 The development of the Plan recognises long-standing calls from states and territories, as well as other key stakeholders, for a national plan to help more Australians access safe and affordable housing.

-- The expansion of the remit of the National Housing Infrastructure Facility to more flexibly deploy funds to accelerate the supply of social and affordable housing
+- widening the remit of the National Housing Infrastructure Facility, making up to $575 million available to invest immediately in social and affordable rental homes

 Who we are working with

-The Plan will be developed in collaboration with key stakeholders.
-This includes state, territory and local governments, not-for-profit and civil society organisations, industry bodies, superannuation funds and other experts in housing, finance and urban development.
+The Plan is being developed in collaboration with key stakeholders including state and territory governments, local government, not-for-profit and civil society organisations, industry bodies, superannuation funds and other experts in housing, finance and urban development.

 It will involve broad public consultation, including with people with lived experience.

 The Plan will be informed by advice provided by the newly established National Housing Supply and Affordability Council.

 The Australian Government has released an Issues Paper on Housing and Homelessness in Australia.
 The Issues Paper provides a brief overview of some of the known issues in different parts of the housing and homelessness systems and poses a series of discussion questions.
 You are invited to share your ideas and experiences by either responding to guided, short-form questions or lodging a written submission.